-A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expired.
+À financial liability is derecognised when the obligation under the liability is discharged or cancelled or expired.
 Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and recognition of a new liability, and the difference in the relevant carrying amounts is recognised in the Income Statement.

-(5) Reclassification of financial assets available for sale to financial assets held to maturity
+(5) Reclassification of available-for-sale financial assets to held-to-maturity financial assets

 The fair value of the financial assets as at the date of reclassification represents their new acquisition cost or amortised cost.
-Any previous gains or losses on these financial assets that were recognised directly in equity as "Revaluation reserve from securities available for sale including deferred tax" are amortised in profit/(loss) as "Interest income and similar income" over the remaining useful life using the effective interest rate method.
+Any previous gains or losses on these financial assets that were recognised directly in equity as "Revaluation reserve from available-for-sale securities including deferred tax" are amortised in profit/(loss) as "Interest income and similar income" over the remaining useful life using the effective interest rate method.
 Any difference between the new amortised cost and the amount upon maturity is also amortised over the remaining useful life of the financial assets using the effective interest rate method, similarly as in the amortisation of a discount or premium.
 If financial assets are subsequently impaired, a gain or loss that is recognised directly in equity will be recognised in the profit/loss in accordance with Note 2.5 point 8.